15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Several financial assistance programs serve South Carolina seniors:

-The Community Choices Waiver provides coverage for services in both homes and assisted living communities.
-Qualification requirements for 2025 include:
+The Community Choices Waiver covers services in both homes and assisted living communities.
+Qualification for 2025 requires:

 - Monthly income below $2,901

 The Elderly Simplified Application Project (ESAP) helps seniors 60+ without earned income access SNAP benefits.
-Local Area Agencies on Aging offer additional support through the Older Americans Act, including home-delivered meals, transportation assistance, and caregiver support.
+Local Area Agencies on Aging offer additional support through the Older Americans Act, including home-delivered meals, transportation, and caregiver support.

 South Carolina cost of living

-The state maintains a housing index below the national average, making it accessible for seniors with fixed incomes.
-Currently, 28% of South Carolina seniors live on less than $20,000 annually, while the median household income for seniors averages $2,900 monthly with typical Social Security benefits of $1,400.
+The state maintains a housing index below the national average, making it accessible for seniors on fixed incomes.
+Currently, 28% of South Carolina seniors live on less than $20,000 annually, while median household income for seniors averages $2,900 monthly with typical Social Security benefits of $1,400.

 Arkansas

-Arkansas offers seniors a practical combination of affordable assisted living and southern hospitality, earning its place among the most economical retirement destinations in 2025.
+Arkansas offers affordable assisted living and southern hospitality, making it one of the most economical retirement destinations for seniors.

 Arkansas assisted living cost

-Arkansas provides budget-conscious seniors with monthly assisted living costs ranging from $3,013 to $4,436.
-This represents significant savings compared to the national median of $5,350.
+Arkansas provides budget-conscious seniors with monthly assisted living ranging from $3,013 to $4,436, significantly below the national median of $5,350.
 Regional price differences are notable:

 - Fort Smith area: Most affordable at $3,376 monthly